mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-changequeue.md

 Since I don't like complex I'll just go with the easy way.

-The <a href="https://github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird/MockingBirdChangeQueue">code for this plug-in version</a> can be found at <a href="https://github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird">the MockingBird Git repository</a>.
+The [code for this plug-in version](https://github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird/MockingBirdChangeQueue) can be found at [the MockingBird Git repository](https://github.com/mcneel/rhino-developer-samples/tree/6/rhinocommon/cs/SampleCsRendererIntegration/MockingBird).

 ## ChangeQueue